Hose coupling: GOST

 A sexless coupling, a.k.a.
 Bogdan coupler, used on fire hoses in Russia and defined by GOST R 53279-2009, available in several sizes, including DN 25, DN 40, DN 50, DN 65, DN 70, DN 80, DN 100, DN 125, and DN 150.

 Guillemin symmetrical clutch

 The Guillemin symmetrical clutch, also called Guillemin coupling, is widely used in France and in Belgium to couple hoses and resembles a DSP coupling, which is used in firefighting.
 It can be fastened by hand, but it is also possible to use a tricoise wrench.
 It has quarter-turn closing and is sexless (symmetrical).
 It may be fabricated from aluminum, stainless steel, brass or polypropylene.
 The standard for this kind of coupling is EN14420-8/NF E 29-572, and there is a special standard DIN14420-8 for unique assemblies with ferrule and safety clamp.

-Guillemin couplings are available in the following sizes:
+Guillemin couplings are available in the following sizes (unit: mm):